-The Clackamas County Registrar provides copies of birth certificates.
-Certified copies and abstracts are available for up to six months after the event.
+The Clackamas County Health Department maintains certified copies and abstracts of birth and death events, which are available for up to six months after the event.
 There is a fee for this service.
-Call (503) 655-8406 for more information.
+Call 503-742-5300 for more information.
 There may be restrictions regarding some records.

-The State of Oregon maintains the birth records after the age of two weeks.
-Information* can be found from:
+The state of Oregon maintains birth and death records after six months.
+Information can be found from:

 Oregon Health Division